-Antibiotics can be topically applied to the wound on the skin or shell.
-The topical antibiotic variety can be in the form of a spray, gel, or cream.
+Antibiotics can be topically applied to the wound on the skin or shell as a spray, gel, or cream.
 For large cuts and lacerations, a vet may suture the wound.

-Antibiotics will kill any bacteria that’s entered the bloodstream.
-It can be given orally or mixed into your tortoise’s food.
+Antibiotics, which can be given orally or mixed into a tortoise’s food, will kill bacteria in the bloodstream.
 If a tortoise isn’t eating, antibiotics can be administered through a stomach tube.

 Tortoises with sepsis are at risk of dehydration.
-Fluid therapy, often in the form of an IV drip, can be used to hydrate a tortoise while ensuring it gets the nutrients it needs to survive.
+Fluid therapy, usually an IV drip, can hydrate a tortoise while ensuring it gets the nutrients it needs to survive.

-Complete the course of antibiotics your vet prescribed, even if your tortoise doesn’t appear to need antibiotics anymore.
+Complete the course of antibiotics the vet prescribed, even if the tortoise doesn’t seem to need antibiotics anymore.
 If treatment ends prematurely, the problem can return.

 Septicemia is an urgent medical issue, but it can be prevented by:

-- Keeping the tortoise healthy: A strong immune system can prevent infection from taking hold.
-Ensure that your tortoise is fed a healthy diet and has a stress-free living environment.
+- Keeping the tortoise healthy: A strong immune system can prevent infection.
+Ensure the tortoise is fed a healthy diet and has a stress-free living environment.